-The Company's subsidiaries decided to enter into the business of leasing Rig/Drillship for oil and gas exploration and Production activities and entered into contracts for purchase of drillship and rig.
-The counter party to the respective contracts failed on their commitment to timely deliver the rig and Drillship consequently, in accordance with terms of the respective contracts, the Company received compensation amounting to US\$ 15.5 million for loss of profit on account of cancellation of contracts.
-This income is recorded as operating income in the consolidated financial statements.
+In the previous year amounts pertain to business of leasing Rig/Drillship for oil and gas exploration and Production activities where the Company's subsidiaries entered into contracts for purchase of drillship and rig and the counter party to the respective contracts failed on their commitment to timely deliver the rig and Drillship consequently, in accordance with terms of the respective contracts, the Company received compensation for loss of profit on account of cancellation of contracts.

-18. EMPLOYEE COST
+18 EMPLOYEE COST

-Costs pertaining to the employees of Focus have been included in the cost of sales and administrative expenses in the consolidated statement of comprehensive income amounting to US\$ 327,733 (previous year US\$ 324,428) and US\$ 473,106 (previous year US\$ 532,756) respectively.
-Cost pertaining to the employees of the Group have been included under administrative expense is US\$ 449,778 (previous year US\$ 621,455).
+The Employee cost attributable to Indus Gas Limited has been allocated in the agreed ratio (refer note 3) by Focus and recorded as the cost of sales and administrative expenses in the consolidated statement of comprehensive income amounting to US\$ 369,852 (previous year US\$ 327,733) and US\$ 553,217 (previous year US\$ 473,106) respectively.
+Cost pertaining to the employees of the Group have been included under administrative expense is US\$ 155,719 (previous year US\$ 449,778).